Cheapest Liability Car Insurance in Arizona (2026)

 Arizona liability car insurance rates are already slightly lower than the national average.
 Below are some strategies to help you find even cheaper rates in Arizona:

 • Ask about discounts.
 Auto insurance discounts can help lower your rates.
-Ask your insurer which discounts you may qualify for, like safe driver, good student, and multi-vehicle discounts.
+Ask your insurer which discounts you may qualify for, like safe driver, good student, pay-in-full, and multi-vehicle discounts.

 • Switch to usage-based coverage.
 Drivers with a clean record or who don’t drive often may save by switching to a telematics program or pay-per-mile coverage.
 Pay-per-mile insurance might be a good option for Arizona drivers with a DUI and teens.